 Dried mud and ash cake the buildings, and murky rainwater fills the outdoor swimming pool.
 Wasp nests plug various nooks and hang from the ceiling as tangles of vegetation climb the walls.
 Forgotten bits of the recording equipment that used to produce so many albums rot inside.

 You can’t tell by looking at it now, but the grimy complex was once a hot spot for the musical greats of the 1980s.
-George Martin, the famous English record producer and musician and “fifth Beatle,” opened AIR Montserrat on the Caribbean island in 1979.
+George Martin, the famous English record producer and musician who was sometimes called the “fifth Beatle,” opened AIR Montserrat on the Caribbean island in 1979.
 It was a branch of Associated Independent Recording (AIR), the recording company he co-founded.

 Martin’s island oasis studio was soon one of the most prolific recording studios of its era, cranking out a total of 76 albums.
 Musical legends like the Rolling Stones, Elton John, Stevie Wonder, Jimmy Buffett, Paul McCartney, and Michael Jackson recorded within its state-of-the-art walls.
 Musicians spent days or weeks creating their records at what was then a small sliver of Caribbean paradise.